C++ Core Guidelines: Template Definitions

 T.62: Place non-dependent class template members in a non-templated base class

-Let me say it more informal: put the functionality of the template which does not depend on the template parameters in a non-templated base class.
+Let me say it more informally: put the template’s functionality which does not depend on the template parameters, in a non-templated base class.

 The guidelines present a quite obvious example.